 4. Who is responsible for the go to market plan?

-It’s a cross functional effort, typically led by a product marketing manager, product manager, a founder, or a fractional CMO.
+It’s a cross functional effort, typically led by a product marketing manager, a founder, or a fractional CMO.
 It requires input and collaboration from marketing, sales, product, and customer support to be successful.

 5. Can a small startup create an effective go to market plan?